Bhasir/Bhasir/README.md

 - 👋 Hi, I’m @Bhasir
-- 👀 I’m interested in competitive coding
+- 👀 I’m interested in ai and machine learning
-- 🌱 I’m currently learning node.js
+- 🌱 I’m currently learning Assembly and Hardware level coding languages
 - 💞️ I’m looking to collaborate on instagram
-- 📫 How to reach me gsb@gurvirbhatti.com
+- 📫 How to reach me gurvir03@outlook.com

 <!---
 Bhasir/Bhasir is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.